-UNLIMITED - Compact Fluorescent bulbs (CFL)
+UNLIMITED - Compact fluorescent bulbs (CFL)

-Businesses who handle larger volumes of bulbs from change-outs or retrofits can contact a local electrical wholesaler who offers bulb recycling to their customers or contact a commercial lamp recycler (a business that collects and recycles mercury, glass and metal components) for disposal.
-If it is not possible to use any of the previous disposal options, bulbs should be disposed of through a licensed hazardous waste transporter.
+Businesses who handle larger volumes of bulbs from change-outs or retrofits can contact a local electrical wholesaler who offers bulb recycling to their customers or a commercial lamp recycler (a business that collects and recycles mercury, glass, and metal components).
+If it is not possible to use any of the previous options, bulbs should be handled by a licensed hazardous waste transporter.